stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): No.
 - Question (akumar30-stat6250): Do i need to use any markdwon software for this program ?
 - Answer (ilankham−stat6250): No.
+- Question (hhu9−stat6250): At least how many quizzes should we complete so that we can obtain achievement?
+- Answer (hhu9−stat6250): At least 8 quizzes.

 [Course Structure Quiz, Problem 2]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 forum posts to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?